-Moreover, the EFSF is entitled to charge 10 basis points of guarantee commission fee for loans granted under EFSF 2.1 where this fee is the remuneration for the guarantor Member States.
-In parallel of the accrual of such income on the loans granted to euro area Member States, the Company recognises a liability against the euro area Member States at the same time for the same amount.
+Moreover, the EFSF is entitled to charge 10 basis points of guarantee commission fee for loans granted under EFSF 2.1 where this fee is the remuneration for the guarantor member states.
+In parallel to the accrual of such income on the loans granted to euro area member states, the Company recognises a liability against the euro area member states at the same time for the same amount.
 With the amendment of the Master Financial Assistance Facility Agreement signed on 12 December 2012 with Greece, the guarantee commission fee has been reduced to zero basis points per annum without retroactive effect.